powershellpr0mpt/GittingStarted/readme.md

    246e29d..ae5b3b1  master -> master
 ```

-This works fine unless the remote location has an update you don't yet have locally, in this case you'll see something like this:
+This works fine unless the remote location has an update you don't yet have locally.
+In this case you'll see something like this:

 ```git
 git push origin master